Chefchaouen: Culture

 Chefchaouen is located in a territory traditionally inhabited by Jebala, subsequently joined by Muslim and Jewish refugees from al-Andalus and Spain.
 The city has maintained strong relations with the inhabitants of the Jbala Region such as Akhmas, Ghomara, Ghazaoua, and Sanhaja tribes, particularly in terms of trade.
 The federations of these tribes were sometimes a source of strength, and sometimes a weakness due to their frequent struggles to take possession of assets such as water sources, grazing areas, and fertile land.

 The traditional houses of Chefchaouen were made of stone, brick, tile, wood, soil, and lime.
 Each house had an open yard in the center surrounded by corridors and bedrooms.
 The yards are often decorated with fruit trees such as oranges, lemons, berries, and grapes, as well as some perfumed shrubs including night-blooming jessamine (Cestrum nocturnum) and jasmine (Jasminum officinale).
 From a physiognomy perspective, the city is influenced by Andalusian architecture, such as the curved brick archways that strengthen the houses and decorate the narrow blue alleyways, the traditional water network, and the landscaping and care of plants inside houses and mosques.
 From a cultural perspective, many Chefchaouen families have conserved the art of Andalusian music, which has become the main ritual of Chefchaouen religious festivals and social ceremonies.

 Chefchaouen Jewish Cemetery.
 The Jews, of Iberian origin and Haketia speakers, were once a third of Chefchaouen's population.
+The last Jewish family emigrated to Israel in 1968.
 In addition to the cemetery, there are remains of the Mellah.

 The rural landscape was characterized by a distribution of space according to intra- and intertribal relations.
 At the level of each dshar (low-density rural settlements), the houses are built around a mosque or a marabou and occupy the center of the concentric spatial structure of traditional agro-sylvo-pastoral systems.
 This spatial distribution of dshars is tightly associated with arable land and availability of water resources, with shifting cultivation limited to a diffuse strip of matorral shrubland and pasture that mark the transition to forests.
 However, this traditional agro-salvo-pastoral system has been deeply affected by multiple processes of modern socio-cultural and economic transformation.

 The famous traditional door, a symbol of Chefchaouen city.